 The trend in the value of the dollar versus other fiat currencies and gold is another question.

-China doesn’t actually want the greenback to go down versus its yuan – at least not at this point in the currency wars.
+China doesn’t want the greenback to go down versus its yuan – at least not at this point in the currency wars.

 The one alternative currency that stands to benefit as the major national currencies battle each other is gold.
 It’s the only monetary asset that has proven to be resilient against all economic and geopolitical threats.